 Our fashion consultants almost universally agreed that the Carson barely look like rain boots, due to their low shaft height, desert boot styling, and narrower profile.

 If you pair them with stylish pants, no one will even notice you're wearing rain boots until you casually stroll through a stream in them.
-It's hard to even tell how uniquely good looking these boots are until you compare them with the other low boot from our test (the LaCrosse Alpha Muddy), which feature a wider cut and less subtle styling.
+It's hard to even tell how uniquely good looking these boots are until you compare them with the other two low boots from our test (the Kamik Larslo and the LaCrosse Alpha Muddy), both of which feature wider cuts and less subtle styling.

 Ease of Use